What Happens at the Hearing?

-- Give parties an opportunity to make a statement at the end of the hearing.
+- Give parties a chance to make a closing statement at the end of the hearing.

-The ALJ will call you at the time listed on the Notice of Hearing.
+The Administrative Law Judge will call you at the time listed on the Notice of Hearing.
 Make sure you are in a quiet place to take the call, where you will not be interrupted.
 You will not be allowed to participate in the hearing if you are driving your car.
 If you are in your car you should find a place to park before the hearing starts.

 What if I do not answer the phone?

-You must be ready to answer your telephone when the ALJ calls.
-The call from the ALJ will appear as an unknown or unlisted number, so make sure to unblock unknown and unlisted numbers on your phone before the hearing.
-If you do not answer the telephone call, the ALJ will leave a message and attempt to call back within 2 to 5 minutes.
+You must be ready to answer your telephone when the Administrative Law Judge calls.
+If you do not answer the telephone call, the Administrative Law Judge will leave a message and attempt to call back within 2 to 5 minutes.

-Call the hearing office listed on the top the hearing notice within the first 15 minutes of the time of the hearing.
+Call the hearing office listed on the top of the hearing notice within 15 minutes of the time listed on the Notice of Hearing.